Efgeen/cimgui/README.md

 * use whatever method is in ImGui c++ namespace in the original [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h) by prepending `ig`
 * methods have the same parameter list and return values (where possible)
 * functions that belong to a struct have an extra first argument with a pointer to the struct.
-* where a function returns UDT (user defined type) by value some compilers complain so the function is generated accepting a pointer to the UDT type as the first argument (or second if belongs to a struct).
 * constructors return pointer to struct and has been named Struct_name_Struct_name
 # usage with backends